alitursucular/alitursucular.github.io/_pages/about.md

 Hi!
 Welcome to my GitHub Pages.

-I am a Front End Engineer in London, UK!
+I am a Senior Front End Engineer in London, UK!
 I am operating under my limited company, Pinecone Software Limited.
 I currently provide contract, freelance and project-based web services.
 I love to observe, research, think, and solve problems and output great work that is excellent in design and functionality.
 I am also a manufacturing enthusiast, skier, and guitarist.

 > This website intends to present my web development skills and services, show some examples of past projects, and partial demonstrations of several web technologies that I enjoy using.
 I have been constructing my posts having fellow developers in mind, and walk through my development process in detail.